 - Limited range of motion in the ankle.

-In addition to these, the ankle sprain or injury can be mild.
-So it is important to know the severity before taking any treatments to use:
+Its important to know the severity before taking any treatments to use:

 ● Usually, people may get a mild sprain.
 But how do you know it's mild?
 In this case, you will experience minor pain and stiffness which you can get around easily by wrapping a sports wrap around the ankle.
 The ligament in this injury is not damaged or torn as such but it is only stretched.